priyakdey/priyakdey.github.io/content/posts/house-robber/index.md

 5. [neetcode.io youtube for visual problem-solving techniques](https://www.youtube.com/watch?v=g0npyaQtAQM&list=PLot-Xpze53lcvx_tjrr_m2lgD2NsRHlNO)
 6. [Fundamentals of Dynamic Programming by Avik Das](https://www.linkedin.com/learning/fundamentals-of-dynamic-programming/the-importance-of-dynamic-programming)

-If you found this post helpful, please consider sharing it on social media.
+If you found this post helpful, please consider sharing it on social media and drop a like to comment.
 Follow me for more updates and discussions on complex programming topics.
 Let's connect and grow our knowledge together!

 ## License